Omadoy Otakuziyeva

 Omadoy Otakuziyeva (born 4 April 1996) is an Uzbekistani weightlifter.
 She won the silver medal in the women's 75 kg event at the 2018 Asian Games held in Jakarta, Indonesia.

-In 2017, she won the bronze medal in the women's 75 kg event at the Islamic Solidarity Games held in Baku, Azerbaijan.
+In 2017, Otakuziyeva won the bronze medal in the women's 75 kg event at the Islamic Solidarity Games held in Baku, Azerbaijan.
 In that same year, she also won the silver medal in the women's 75 kg event at the 2017 Asian Indoor and Martial Arts Games held in Ashgabat, Turkmenistan.